Today's Articles

 The Commodore (Ship) Arrives in Vancouver, Canada

-*On this date, in 1858, Commodore arrived from San Francisco.
-Among the 400 or 500 Emigrants were 35 black men of different trades and calling, chiefly intending to settle here.
+*On this date, in 1858, the Commodore arrived from San Francisco.
+Among the 400 or 500 Emigrants were 35 black men of different trades and callings, chiefly intending to settle here.
 They were congregants of the First A.M.E.
 Zion Church of San Francisco.
-On Monday (the following day), drinking tea at Mrs. Blinkhorn’s with my wife, […]
+On Monday (the following day), while drinking tea at Mrs. Blinkhorn’s with […]

 learn more